ADM36/nba_pistons_proj/README.md

 Somewhat flipping the script on the Western Conference’s top-heavy defensive dominance the previous season, Boston and Detroit dominated most defensive categories this season.
 Of course, San Antonio still had a top five defense.

 ### 2008 – 09
-Team	Offensive Points	Defensive Points	Total Points Detroit Pistons	-6	4	-2
+**Team	Offensive Points	Defensive Points	Total Points**

+Detroit Pistons	-6,	4,	-2

 Cue the funeral procession.
 The beginning of the end for the Pistons came on November 3, 2008, when Detroit traded Chauncey Billups and Antonio McDyees to the Denver Nuggets for an aging Allen Iverson.
 Detroit received a -2 rating  that year (-6 offense and 4 defense), and end up being swept by the Cavs in the first-round of the Eastern Conference playoffs.